 BUT that is me.
 Not you.
 I have been training for years and my goal will be different from yours.
 My recommendation to you is to stay around the 1.6g/kg/day range.

 An analysis by Guoyao Wu in 20164 summarised as follows -

-"Protein undernutrition results in stunting, anemia, physical weakness, edema, vascular dysfunction, and impaired immunity.
+"Protein undernutrition results in stunting, anaemia, physical weakness, edema, vascular dysfunction, and impaired immunity.
 Based on short-term nitrogen balance studies, the Recommended Dietary Allowance of protein for a healthy adult with minimal physical activity is currently 0.8 g protein per kg body weight (BW) per day.
-To meet the functional needs such as promoting skeletal-muscle protein accretion and physical strength, dietary intake of 1.0, 1.3, and 1.6 g protein per kg BW per day is recommended for individuals with minimal, moderate, and intense physical activity, respectively.
+To meet the functional needs such as promoting skeletal-muscle protein accretion and physical strength, dietary intake of 1.0, 1.3, and 1.6 g protein per kg BW per day are recommended for individuals with minimal, moderate, and intense physical activity, respectively.
 Long-term consumption of protein at 2 g per kg BW per day is safe for healthy adults, and the tolerable upper limit is 3.5 g per kg BW per day for well-adapted subjects."

 1) Recent Perspectives Regarding the Role of Dietary Protein for the Promotion of Muscle Hypertrophy with Resistance Exercise Training. - Stokes T, Hector AJ, Morton RW, McGlory C, Phillips SM Nutrients.
 2018 Feb 7; 10(2):.